ten-protocol/go-ten/design/Upgrade_Design.md

 ### Process

+1. Developer creates new version, installs it on a TEE and obtains an Attestation Report.
+This is the New Enclave (NE)
-1. The whitelisting of the enclave is performed on the MC, and Upgrade Event (UE) is emitted.
+1. The whitelisting of the new attestation is performed on the MC, and an Upgrade Event (UE) is emitted.
-2. During normal operation, the current version of the Enclave (CE) will consume and authenticate the UE.
+1. During normal operation, the current version of the Enclave (CE) will consume and authenticate the UE.
-3. The operator will call the RPC endpoint, which will hand over secrets encrypted with the key of the New Enclave(NE).
+1. The operator will call the RPC endpoint, which will hand over secrets encrypted with the key of the NE.
-4. The NE will start up and will run in the backwards compatibility mode until the block number mentioned in the UE is reached.
+1. The NE will start up and will run in the backwards compatibility mode until the block number mentioned in the UE is reached.
-5. The CE will continue operating until the block height in the UE is reached when it will exit.
+1. The CE can continue operating until the block height in the UE is reached when it will exit.
 By now, it will assume that the NE has taken over.

 #### The Sequencer